Cities and (post)-sustainability

 - Are particular urban areas prioritised?
 If so, which ones, in what ways and with what effects

-2. Urban materiality: this theme of our work focuses on how transforming the urban built environment, infrastructure systems and service provision can contribute to their organisation in more (un-)sustainable ways.
+This theme of our work focuses on how transforming the urban built environment, infrastructure systems and service provision can contribute to their organisation in more (un-)sustainable ways.
 Key questions for us are:

 - How might the city be materially rearranged and transformed?
 To what end and through what mechanisms?
 Are these mechanisms equitable?